DvvCz/dasm/README.md

 ## How it works

+Code generation doesn't have to be hard.
+This just provides explicit functions for generating instructions.
+No abstractions for the sake of safety or optimization which add complexity.
+If you just want to write assembly, this is for you.

-There are three tiers to this library,
+**There are three tiers to this library.**

 ### Low